Sarah367/OfficialPinkManGame/README.md

   - Design levels that reward smart/strategic movement and punish rushing through.
   - Introduce new mechanics such as limited health.
   - Build a shop that allows the player to buy powerups and other resources.
-### How to Run the Game In Unity ###
-  - Have Unity Hub and Unity 2D installed on your computer.
-  - Clone the repo via Git.
-  - Once you have cloned the repo, navigate to Unity Hub.
-  - Go to "Add" and click "Add project from disk."
-  - Add the cloned folder.
-  - You can now play the game!